steen3d/beginner-javascript/Notes_Module02.md

 ## Parameters and Arguments

-When a function attempts to access data no provided in function it reaches outside a higher scope
+When a function attempts to access data not provided in that function it reaches outside to a higher scope

-Parameters are placeholders for data when declaring a function Arguments are actual values that you pass the function to replace the parameters myFunc1(myFun2(param)) // You can pass a function as a param in another function.
+Parameters are placeholders for data when declaring a function Arguments are actual values that you pass the function to replace the parameters myFunc1(myFunc2(param)) // You can pass a function as a param in another function.
 Inside parenthesis happens first. myFunc(name = "Chris"); // You can supply a default in case it is called without Arg. myFunc(name = ""); // You can set to empty string to keep it from erroring mayFunc(name, undefined, age); // Pass undefined to get default